Subham-Adhikari/bike-sales-and-supply-chain-analysis/README.md

 # bike-sales-and-supply-chain-analysis
-Exploratory and advanced data analysis of bicycle sales and supply chain data (**not finished yet**)
+Exploratory and advanced data analysis of bicycle sales and supply chain data.
+*Work in progress.*